 A glass of wine adds more kilojoules and undoes more diets than any other beverage!
 Sure, it’s great to sip at the end of a hectic day but one glass leads to another and, before you know it, there’s three glasses down!
-Not to mention the nibbles with the wine like cheese and biscuits, olives, dip and corn chips, not forgetting nuts, pretzels and other salty snacks.
+Not to mention the nibbles with the wine like cheese and biscuits, not forgetting nuts, pretzels and other salty snacks.

 Like all alcohol, wine loosens diet resolve so you end up eating more than you would.
 Space out your wine with a diet soft drink or mineral water in between, or save your glass of wine to sip with your meal rather than drinking on an empty stomach.
 Another alternative is to add soda water to your wine or try one of the ‘alcohol removed’ wines which won’t affect your decision-making powers.

 If you love to stop for a cappuccino or latte, it’s hard to resist something sweet with it.
-Cake and coffee go together so well, whether it’s a friand, a freshly-baked muffin, an almond croissant, citrus tart, Danish pastry, raspberry slice, almond shortbread, honey baklava, chocolate cookie or banana bread (even if toasted, it’s still cake!).
+Cake and coffee go together so well, whether it’s a freshly-baked muffin, an almond croissant, Danish pastry, raspberry slice, almond shortbread, baklava or banana bread (even if toasted, it’s still cake!).

 All cakes share the same problem.
 They’re high in fat and sugar, deliciously easy to swallow but they don’t fill you up.
 So, enjoy the coffee, but say “No” to the muffin on the side.